oliv5/cmUpdater/README.md

 -You need Cygwin to run this on Windows

--You NEED TWRP for installing the .zip remotely on your phone and making backups.
+-You NEED TWRP for installing the .zip remotely on your phone and making backups

 -DO NOT unplug your device at any part of the process